ibexa/documentation-user/docs/site_organization/multi_file_content_management.md

+---
+description: Create and manage files in bulk by using the multi-file upload functionality.
+---

 # Managing content in bulk

 Multi-file content management is a set of functionalities that enables you to upload, move, and delete multiple files in bulk.